hyosung11/Launch-School/Courses/journal.md

 12:15 Working through "JavaScript Constructors and Prototypes" article that's from 2010 but still helpful for understanding.

 13:28 Still going through article that mentions `apply` but not `call` or `bind`, so those must have come later.
 Ready to break and eat something for lunch now.

+14:42 I took a break for lunch and watched an episode of Billions.
+I like Damien Lewis as the lead more than this Corey Stoll guy playing Mike Prince.